-Page 2 of 2 - Once the bottom is coated with the charcoal, nature will do the rest, said John G. Cargill IV, of DNREC’s Site Investigation and Restoration Branch.
+Once the bottom is coated with the charcoal, nature will do the rest, said John G. Cargill IV, of DNREC’s Site Investigation and Restoration Branch.

 “We have bioactivity, organisms that live in the bottom of the lake,” he said.
 “They’ll mix up the sediment and the carbon and that will help create a barrier.”

 That carbon barrier will keep the contaminants contained below the lakebed, Cargill said, and over time new sediment brought in by tidal action and other forces will cover it with cleaner deposits.
 Eventually the contamination leaking into the food chain will decrease, making the water cleaner and the lake’s fish safe to eat.

 Tests have shown the charcoal infusion can contain up to 90 percent of PCBs and up to 84 percent of mercury contamination.
 The result is that a process that could have taken between four and seven decades, if allowed to proceed naturally, could mean a safer Mirror Lake within the decade.